SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-sso-identity-federation.md

 [Device Authorization Grant](https://github.com/SovereignCloudStack/issues/issues/221),
 which, at time of writing, is a feauture that is relevant for SCS to be able use OpenStack CLI and APIs with federated identities.
-At Zitadel there are at least two [Github issues](https://github.com/zitadel/oidc/issues/141) proposed to implement this feature.

-At the time of writing it lacks support to consume identity data from LDAP backends.
-But that is currently not a relevant factor in the SCS context.
+Support for this is under active development ([Github issues](https://github.com/zitadel/oidc/issues/141)).

+Support for consumption of LDAP backends is [currently in development](https://github.com/zitadel/zitadel/issues/4609).

+ZITADEL supported backend databases are CockroachDB and PostgreSQL.

+For [production setups](https://zitadel.com/docs/self-hosting/manage/production) it is recommended to use Kubernetes (or similar like Knative) and CockroachDB.

-At time of writing an PoC "spike" is done to assess and verify the hopes connected with Zitadel in the context of the SCS testbed.
+At time of writing a PoC "spike" is done to assess and verify the hopes connected with Zitadel in the context of the SCS testbed.

 # Open questions